cloudogu/ces-exporter/docs/operations/configuration_en.md

 with a corresponding SSH command.
 In order to store this correctly in the exporter, must be saved in etcd.
 The key responsible for this in etcd is `/config/ces-exporter/authentication/public_key`.

+## Using the api key

+Requests to the exporter API need to be using the `X-CES-EXPORTER-API-KEY` header.